metebalc/TimeLord/README.md

 </div>

-Time Lord is a Fabric mod for Minecraft 1.20.1 that gives the player several time and space manipulation abilities, including slowing nearby entities, stopping time, extreme movement speed, and cutting through space.
+Time Lord is a Fabric mod for Minecraft 1.20.1 that gives the player several time and space manipulation abilities, including slowing nearby entities, stopping time, accelerating the perceived universe, extreme movement speed, and cutting through space.

+> [!NOTE]
-The Minecraft 1.21.1 module currently provides only a clean, launchable Time Lord foundation.
+> The Minecraft 1.21.1 module currently provides only a clean, launchable minecraft and Time Lord assets.
 Gameplay abilities have not yet been ported to 1.21.1.

 ## Features